Take part in stimulating creative writing workshops in a range of genres, that can be counted towards an undergraduate degree or taken independently.

-Workshops are available in in: poetry, short fiction, writing for the young, creative nonfiction, Māori and Pasifika creative writing, world-building, television scriptwriting, science writing, writing for theatre, and long-form fiction, as well as a changing programme of summer workshops.
+Workshops are available in in: poetry, short fiction, writing for the young, creative nonfiction, Māori and Pasifika creative writing, world-building, television scriptwriting, writing for theatre, and long-form fiction, as well as a changing programme of summer workshops.

 We offer undergraduate CREW courses in specific trimesters each year.
 Our undergraduate timetable shows our current offerings in each trimester.
 It also links to individual Course Finder pages for more detailed information, including prerequisites, and a downloadable flier is available for each course.

 Each CREW course is limited to 12 students, which means that entry is competitive.
 The quality of the writing sample submitted with an application will be central to the selection process.

 Undergraduate CREW courses normally consist of 12 three-hour workshops over one trimester.

 If you are offered a place in a CREW course and accept it, you are committed to attending all twelve workshops.

 Workshops provide a forum for the close discussion of students' writing, the study of appropriate genre readings, and writer visits.
 They are not lectures and are not available on Blackboard.
 Each student submits a portfolio of work at the completion of the course, which is assessed on a pass/fail basis, with written reports provided by the workshop convenor and one external reader.

 Undergraduate CREW courses can be counted towards an undergraduate degree and a minor in Creative Writing is available.
 (See below.)